ChrisEwert/cookbook/README.md

 * update existing Recipe
 * delete existing Recipe
 * filter existing Recipes by Category or User
-* list the Recipes of the active User
 * weekly plan
   * add Recipe to weekly plan
   * calculate the ingredients that need to be bought